IB Middle School

 Monitor hired tutors to assure authentic student work.

-Our World Neighborhood Charter School’s Academic Honesty Policy will be published on the school website and in the Student Handbook.
+Our World Neighborhood Charter School’s Academic Integrity Policy will be published on the school website and in the Student Handbook.
 It will be discussed with students and parents early in the school year and referred to often throughout the school year when opportunity arises.

-Review of the Academic Honesty Policy
+Review of the Academic Integrity Policy

 This policy will be reviewed and updated annually by the Our World Neighborhood Charter School elementary school Principal, MYP Coordinator, Pedagogical Team and school administration.